darylbg/milestone-project-2.0/README.md

 - preselected holiday packages - gives a user the choice for a premade holiday with easy booking
 - business letter sign up - gives a user the option via email api to sign up for promotions and deals
 - contact info - gives clear company contact and social media links and info

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 - Another feature idea - to further the project I would get the data necessary to be able to link the holiday selection criteria with the hotels displayed on the map